wodenx/Bodiless-JS/packages/bodiless-documentation/doc/Design/DesignSystem.md

 ### "Behavioral" Tokens

 In most design systems, tokens are used to express visual design attributes.
-BodilessJS extends this idea to include tokens which add units of *functionality* or *behavior* to a component.
+Bodiless extends this idea to include tokens which add units of *functionality* or *behavior* to a component.
 This allows behaviors to be defined uniformly across the site and applied to components of different kinds.
 Such "behavioral" tokens can be applied at the Element or Component layer.